MyManAy/blog/public/posts/blog-making.md

 ## Deployment

 There's no point in developing a blog that no one is going to see.
 At that point, you're just writing notes.
 Now, because I use Next.js so much, the obvious choice is to deploy on [Vercel](https://vercel.com/).
 Developed by the same team as Next, it makes deploying my app as simple as connecting my Github repo to my domain.
-Also, isn't it so nice to just have your own [domain](https://www.nithinmonni.com/)?
+Also, _completely unrelated to Vercel_, but isn't it so nice to just have your own [domain](https://www.nithinmonni.com/)?

 ## Developer Tools